AISimonetta/ticket-tracker/README.md

 ✦ Ticket Tracker Project ✦

-The aim of this project was to develop a team ticket tracker with a counter using useState and also if possible add an input field to filter the team members by name.
+This project aimed to create a team ticket tracker featuring a counter utilizing useState.
+Additionally, efforts were made to include an input field allowing users to filter team members by name.

 ✦ Technologies Used: